 Salt-Preserved Meyer Lemons

-For the salt-preserved lemons, I used this recipe.
-The recipe said to quarter them but not slice all the way through, so basically you would still kind of have whole lemons to put in the jar – but that didn’t work for me.
+this recipe. Â The recipe said to quarter them but not slice all the way through, so basically you would still kind of have whole lemons to put in the jar – but that didn’t work for me.

-The lemons were so soft, cutting them that way did not work.
+The lemons were so soft, that cutting them that way did not work.
 I quartered them instead.
 Next time I think I would just slice them into wedges.

 They sat on the counter for 6 days.
 The recipe said 4 days but I kind of lost track of time.
-During the process, once a day I took my glass weights out of the top of the jar.
-I shook the jar to distribute the salt around and then put the lid back on.
+During the process, once a day I took my

-Somewhere, I read they should be in a cool dark place, so I kept the lemons and limes in a square dish and covered with a towel.
-The rest of the recipe says to keep them for 3 weeks in the refrigerator before using, and then they will keep at least 6 months
+Somewhere, I read they should be in a cool dark place, so I kept the lemons and limes in a square dish and covered them with a towel. Â The rest of the recipe says to keep them for 3 weeks in the refrigerator before using, and then they will keep at least 6 months

 I am excited to try them out in some meals, sauces, and marinades.
 They smell really good!